 Typically, when people think of sources of air pollution, they think about buildings with big smoke stacks like power plants and factories.
 Yet these sources make up a relatively small proportion of air pollution emissions in Minnesota.
 Today, most of the air pollution in Minnesota comes from smaller, more widespread sources.

-- Non-permitted sources: Typically stationary sources, but generally smaller sources of emissions than permitted sources — dry cleaners, gasoline service stations and fires such as residential wood combustion, inadvertent or intentional agriculture burning, prescribed burning or forest wild fires.
+- Neighborhood sources: Typically stationary sources, but generally smaller sources of emissions than permitted sources — dry cleaners, gasoline service stations and fires such as residential wood combustion, inadvertent or intentional agriculture burning, prescribed burning or forest wild fires.